Updated: Sep 9

 Celebrating festivals with children offers us the opportunity to elevate ourselves out of the ordinary,

-and instill reverence into our life.
+and instil reverence into our life.
 By following the rhythms of nature throughout the year, we

 Festivals celebrated as a family or as a community can help us create beautiful memories and